swordapp/swordv3/src/sections/PROTOCOL_OPERATIONS.md

 ## HTTP Requests

 These are the HTTP requests that are covered by the SWORD protocol.
-Each one is listed on the left with the HTTP method, the URL against which it can be executed, and any headers that are permitted (requirements for headers are covered in later sections), as well as a list of possible Body contents.
-On the right is the set of possible successful responses from the server, with the HTTP status code, any headers that may be included, and the Body content.

 Each request MAY be responded to by the server with a redirect code (see above).
 Each request MAY also generate an error; possible errors are listed for each section, please refer to the section above for details on the meanings of errors.